Hostile Takeover

 Looking over, Doll stepped past Khan.
 “I’m willing to make that sacrifice.
 Are you?”

 Beneath a white hat and blue eyes, one guard drawled, “’m sorry about your classmate… Doll, was it?
 It’s a tragedy.
-But we can’t risk more drones dying for such a slim possibility – hardly a possibility at all.”
+But we can’t risk more drones dying for such a slim chance — hardly a chance at all.”

 “Worker drones would stand little chance against murder drones, it is true.
 How would you like to be more than workers?”